SciFiFarms/scififarms.com/pages/02.technocore/03.env-vars/docs.md

 ! *Any* non zero length value will evalute to true.
 Even `<ENV_VAR>=false`.
 - Secrets aren't env vars!
 !
 You can run `./tc enter_secrets` to be promted for secrets you need to provide TechnoCore.
 For more information, checkout [Using TechnoCore: Secrets](../using-technocore#secrets)
-- Documentation for enviornment vars needed for development can be found in the [dev.env](https://github.com/SciFiFarms/TechnoCore/blob/master/stacks/dev.env) file, as well as at [Dev: Enviornment Variables](/dev/env-vars)
+- Documentation for environment vars needed for development can be found in the [dev.env](https://github.com/SciFiFarms/TechnoCore/blob/master/stacks/dev.env) file, as well as at [Dev: Enviornment Variables](/dev/env-vars)

 ## Required Values
 - `DOMAIN=tc.scifi.farm` - This env is the base for the URL of all of the services TechnoCore is running.